Donald Trump arraignment: US history or just another day in court?

 Why We Wrote This

 For the first time in U.S. history, a former president was arraigned in criminal court Tuesday.
-Outside the Criminal Courts building, reporters nearly outnumbered the protesters.
+Outside the Criminal Courts Building, reporters nearly outnumbered the protesters.

 Nearly eight years ago, the real estate mogul from Queens upended American politics, as well as political journalism, when he announced his candidacy at his Trump Tower in Midtown in 2015.
 The moment featured what is now the most iconic trip down an escalator in American history.
 The news media has been enthralled with Mr. Trump’s norm-breaking charisma ever since.